HTA & UTA Hiring FAQ

 - I'm taking leave or studying abroad right now, but I'll be back next semester.
 How do I apply to TA?

-Apply on line, and get in touch with the head TAs to arrange for a phone interview.
-If it's well in advance, you may want to conatct the professor to let her or him know of your intention to apply.
+Apply when applications go live, and get in touch with the Head TAs to arrange for a Zoom interview.
+If it's well in advance, you may want to contact the professor to let her or him know of your intention to apply.

 - I want to work as a TA next semester, but I'm not going to be enrolled as a student.
 Can I do that?